Friday, June 13, 2025

 FAQ

-What is sarcoidosis and how does it manifest?
+What is sarcoidosis, and how does it manifest?

 Who is most commonly affected by sarcoidosis?

-Sarcoidosis can affect anyone, but it’s more common in adults 20 to 40.
+Sarcoidosis can affect anyone, but it’s more common in adults aged 20 to 40.
 It’s also more common in African Americans and those with a family history of the disease.

 What are the common symptoms associated with sarcoidosis?

-How are the symptoms of sarcoidosis varied?
+How do the symptoms of sarcoidosis vary?

 What causes sarcoidosis?